-You should be aware that hardly any German restaurant, hotel or store accepts travelers’ cheques.
+Travelers’ cheques have been made obsolete by credit or debit cards.
+Therefore, you should be aware that nearly no German restaurant, hotel or store accepts travelers’ cheques.
 Instead, you will have to exchange travelers’ cheques for cash at a bank.
 Please note that many banks charge fees for cashing cheques.

 Mastercard and Visa are accepted in bigger stores and gas stations.
 Other credit cards are not very common.
 In gerneral, acceptance of credit cards in Germany is not as widely spread as in other countries.
 Stores often only accept EC Cards and those sometimes also just for purchases over a certain amount, e.g. €5.00 or €10.00.

 Credit cards can also be used to obtain cash at ATMs if you have a PIN.
-Please be aware that credit card companies usually charge high fees for this service.
+However, please be aware that credit card companies usually charge high fees for this service.

 You can roughly distinguish between:

-- National bank institutions (Postbank, Commerzbank, Deutsche Bank, Dresdner Bank, HypoVereinsbank).
+- National bank institutions (Postbank, Commerzbank, Deutsche Bank, HypoVereinsbank).
 Only a few branches and ATMs of these bank companies are located in Ulm/Neu-Ulm, but you will find their branches all over Germany.
-These five banks form the "Cash Group".
-Customers can withdraw money free of charge from an ATM of any branch of these bank companies in Germany.
+These four banks form the "Cash Group".
+Customers may withdraw money free of charge from an ATM of any branch of these bank companies in Germany.

-- Virtual banks are internet based financial institutions, which offer deposit and withdrawal facilities as well as other banking services through ATMs or other devices without having physical (brick and mortar) walk-in premises (norisbank, comdirekt and Ing-DiBa for example).
+- Virtual banks are internet based financial institutions, which offer deposit and withdrawal facilities as well as other banking services through ATMs or other devices without having physical (brick and mortar) walk-in premises (e.g. norisbank, comdirekt, ING).
 Virtual banks are often part of an alliance whose ATMs you can also use free of charge.